h3rald/min/site/contents/reference-lang.md

 Creates a new module {{sl}} based on dictionary {{d}}. #}

 {#op||operator||{{q}}||{{a0p}}||
-> Provides a way to define a new operator (symbol or sigil) on the current scope performing additional checks compared to `define` and `define-sigil` and automatically mapping inputs and outputs.
+> Provides a way to define a new operator (symbol or sigil) on the current scope performing additional checks (compared to `define` and `define-sigil`), and automatically mapping inputs and outputs.
 >
 > {{q}} is a quotation containing:
 >